-Since its founding, the Federal Reserve asserted its operational independence from the President and the rest of the Executive Branch with respect to its monetary policy and macroeconomic stability mandate.53 In turn, these assertions were often contested by the Treasury and President, resulting in the Treasury-Fed Accord of 1951, which ended the practice of direct Treasury control over the Fed's interest rate setting policy.54
+In the subsequent decades, the Fed repeatedly asserted its operational independence from the President and the rest of the executive branch with respect to its monetary policy and macroeconomic stability mandate.73 These assertions were, in turn, often contested by the Treasury and President and ultimately led to the Treasury-Fed Accord of 1951, which ended the practice of direct Treasury control over the Fed's interest rate setting policy.74

 Beyond its monetary policy and macroeconomic stability mandates, the Fed is also tasked with managing the payments system.
-This includes administering reserve accounts to facilitate clearing and transfers between commercial banks, foreign governments, and U.S. government agencies, as well as distributing for public circulation various physical notes printed by the Bureau of Engraving and Printing.
-Although many different kinds of physical notes have been issued into circulation since 1913, including U.S. notes, federal bank notes, and silver and gold certificates, only Federal Reserve notes remain in active use today.55
+This includes administering reserve accounts to facilitate clearing and transfers between commercial banks, foreign governments, and U.S. government agencies, as well as distributing for public circulation various physical notes printed by the Bureau of Engraving and Printing.75 Although many different kinds of physical notes have been issued into circulation since 1913, including U.S. notes, federal bank notes, and silver and gold certificates, only Federal Reserve notes remain in active use today.76

-Federal Reserve notes are legal tender bearer instruments, and thus can physically circulate among a wide range of private actors, without any third-party approval.
-In that sense, they are nearly identical to U.S. currency notes, or "Greenbacks," which were actively issued by the
+Federal Reserve notes are legal tender bearer instruments, and thus can physically circulate among a wide range of private actors without any third-party approval.
+77 In that sense, they are nearly identical to U.S. currency notes, or "Greenbacks," that were actively issued by the Treasury from 1815 until 1971.
+78 There is no statutory limit, however, on the number of Federal Reserve notes that can be issued; whereas, the total issuance of U.S. currency notes was statutorily capped at \$300 million in 1862 and remains so today.
+79 Despite being legally considered obligations of the U.S.